Doug DeCinces: Professional career

+Minor leagues

+DeCinces came up through the Orioles system, playing for the Asheville Orioles under manager Cal Ripken Sr. DeCinces famously rescued a pre-teen Cal Ripken Jr. during a pre-game incident involving a teenager firing a rifle into the air adjacent to the stadium where the Orioles played, causing panic amongst those on the field.
+Ripken Jr. (who was the team's bat boy at the time) was taken away to safety by DeCinces when the gunshots began.

 Baltimore Orioles

 He began his major league career at the age of 23 with the Baltimore Orioles late in the 1973 season.
-When the Orioles' Hall of Fame third baseman, Brooks Robinson retired at the end of the 1977 season, DeCinces was given the difficult task of replacing the legendary player.
-Despite being booed by Orioles fans in his first game as Robinson's replacement, he endured to play for the Orioles for a total of nine seasons.
+When the Orioles' Hall of Fame third baseman, Brooks Robinson, retired at the end of the 1977 season, DeCinces was given the difficult task of replacing the legendary player.
+Despite initial hostility from some Orioles fans as Robinson's replacement, he endured to play for the Orioles for a total of nine seasons.

 On June 22, 1979, DeCinces hit a game-winning home run at Memorial Stadium off Detroit Tigers reliever Dave Tobik.
 The Orioles were trailing the Tigers 5-3 going into the bottom of the ninth inning.
 With one out, Ken Singleton hit a solo home run off Tobik to bring the Orioles within one.
 Eddie Murray reached base on a single, and, with two outs, DeCinces hit a two-run home run to give the Orioles a 6-5 victory.
 The win has been called "the night Oriole Magic was born."
 DeCinces said years later that the game and his home run "triggered something" and that "the emotion just multiplied from there," adding that the ensuing atmosphere of excitement was in no small part due to the excited call of the home run by announcers Bill O'Donnell and Charley Eckman on the Orioles' radio network.
 The Orioles went on to win the American League pennant in 1979.

 DeCinces tagged out Dan Ford who was attempting to advance to third base on a force play that ended Game 2 of the 1979 American League Championship Series.